$56,044 raised by 121 donors

 Slow Food Lake Tahoe's mission is to connect our community to the enjoyment of good, clean and fair food by inspiring a self-reliant food culture.
 We educate the community about growing, preparing, and accessing local and sustainable food.
 Good, clean and fair food for all.

-Our fundraising primarily goes to support the Food Bank Garden in the Truckee River Regional Park where we grow organic and healthy food for our local hunger relief organization, Sierra Community House.
-In the past 4-years, we've donated over 1,333 pounds of fresh organic produce.
-In addition, we also encourage self-reliance by providing free high elevation gardening and sustainability education for our volunteers, visiting school groups, business retreat teams, and the general public with our volunteer days and annual gardening classes.
+Our fundraising primarily goes to support the Food Bank Garden in the Truckee River Regional Park where we support food security by growing organic and healthy food for our local hunger relief organization, Sierra Community House.
+Since we've started counting in 2018, we've donated 1,363 pounds of fresh organic produce.
+In addition, we also encourage self-reliance by providing free high elevation gardening and sustainability education for our volunteers, visiting children's groups, business retreat teams, and the general public with our volunteer days and annual gardening classes.